barsoom/devbook/rails_conventions/README.md

 As in omakase Rails, but we prefer *presenters* and *view helpers* (see below) if they're model-centric or complex enough that we want something more OO.

+When convenient, a helper can delegate to a more OO implementation elsewhere.

 ### `app/jobs/`

 Preferred library: Resque.
 Looking into: Sidekiq.